vaxin/captcha/README.md

 - trainer.py - The Trainer
 - runner.py - The Runner
 - nn.net - The trained and saved network parameters
 - sparse_auto_encode.py - Implementation of Sparse Auto Encoder.
-It will be used to train some layers under unsupervised learning.
+It will be used to train some layers under unsupervised learning, which will construct the basic layers of the whole Neural Network.